İbrahim Büyükak

+Personal Life and Career

 His father was bongo drummer of Beyaz Kelebekler band.
 His sister was a violinist.
 His paternal family is of Turkish descent who immigrated from Bulgaria.
 His maternal family immigrated from Macedonia.

 He is a graduate of Uludağ University with a degree in economic studies.
 He and Oğuzhan Koç played in Bursaspor Young Football Team.

 He worked as a columnist for Bursa's Olay newspaper and then contributed to Gırgır, Leman, Lemanyak and Atom magazines.
 He still writes in Kafa magazine.
 He is also a member of the BKM (Beşiktaş Culture Center).

 In 2008, he joined the group of Zeynep Koçak, Oğuzhan Koç, and Eser Yenenler and worked as screenwriter for years.
 He started to play some roles in the script.
 He and Zeynep Koçak wrote the movie Küçük Esnaf together and also starred.
 The talk show 3 Adam, which he presented together with Koç and Yenenler, came to an end in 2017, and he started to pursue a solo career and has served as a screenwriter for comedy movies Yol Arkadaşım, in which he also starred.
 The movie sold 22.6 million in Turkey.
 He continued to write the script for the movies Yol Arkadaşım 2, Bayi Toplantısı and the series İlginç Bazı Olaylar.
 He is also the director of İlginç Bazı Olaylar.